• Skip to primary navigation

 Hot Indian summers are never complete without mangoes and kulfi!
 It evokes memories of my childhood, eagerly anticipating the arrival of the kulfiwhala, in the late evenings.

-Kulfi is a frozen dessert, that originated in India during the mughal era, with Delhi believed to be the birthplace of kulfi.
+What is kulfi?
+It is a frozen dessert, that originated in India during the mughal era, with Delhi believed to be the birthplace of kulfi.
 The word kulfi comes from the Persian quilfi, which means covered cup.
 It is the traditional form of Indian ice cream, that is served usually as popsicles by street vendors.

 It is made traditionally made by slow cooking full fat milk, along with sugar, for several hours, until it reduces and thickens, with the top layer of malai or cream constantly mixed into the milk, resulting in a caramelized flavor that's unlike any other.